Helpful Hints for Walking and Biking to Work (or Transit!)

 What to wear when walking or biking in the rain

 - Try rain pants and a raincoat while biking or walking.
 There are rain pants specifically for bicyclists that taper more, but normal rain pants with a leg band work fine.

-- Wear a helmet for every bike ride (subsidized helmets are available at the Campus Bike Shop for only $20).
+- Wear a helmet for every bike ride.

 - Wearing a helmet with a cover while riding a bike can keep your head dry and cover air vents.
 Refrain from riding a bike with your jacket hood over your helmet, since the hood compromises your side view and creates a dangerous situation for you and others.

 - Use a sturdy umbrella for your walk, but don't hold an umbrella while riding a bike.
 You need both hands to steer, and wind can throw you off balance when riding with an umbrella.